shetesaloni393/Student-management-System/README.md

-created a Student Management System using Python.
+Created a Student Management System using Python.
 The system allows you to accept student details, display them, search for a student, delete student records, and update student information.
 It is built using Python classes and methods, uses lists to store student objects, and